Airlines

 Majestic, Best Western

-This is the
+This is a

 historical hotel right on the Zocalo.
 They have a